tgalopin-archive/LegGoogleChartsBundle/README.md

 https://github.com/tgalopin/LegGoogleChartsBundle/zipball/master
 ```

-And put the "Leg" directory in "vendor/bundles".
+And put the directory content in `vendor/bundles/Leg`.

 ### Step 2: Enable the bundle

 Add the following namespace entry to the `registerNamespaces` call
-in your autoloader
+in your autoloader:

 ``` php
 <?php